kcajj/advanced_programming_project_Genomics_2022/input_file_README.txt

 GFF3 flat file format dumping provides all the sequence features known by Ensembl, including protein coding genes, ncRNA, repeat features etc.
 Annotation is based on alignments of biological evidence (eg. proteins, cDNAs, RNA-seq) to a genome assembly.
-Annotation is based on alignments of biological evidence (eg. proteins, cDNAs, RNA-seq) to a genome assembly.
 The annotation dumped here is transcribed and translated from the genome assembly and is not the original input sequence data that we used for alignment.
 Therefore, the sequences provided by Ensembl